bobthemighty/disconsulate/README.md

 }
 ```

 By default, Disconsulate will try 20 times to refresh the service before giving up.
 You can set the retry policy when creating a client.
-If Disconsulate reaches the maxmum number of retries, it'll raise the "fail" event and stop retrying.
+If Disconsulate reaches the maximum number of retries, it'll raise the "fail" event and stop retrying.

 ```js
 async function fetchWeb(consulAddr){